How to Get Rid of Moles and Keep Them Away

 • Mulch and compost piles: These are a magnet for moles.
 If you’re making your own compost, try using enclosed bins.
 Thick layers of mulch piled up against tree trunks or plant stems can attract insect pests and cause decay.

-• Correct drainage Issues: If you find areas where water is collecting it, it may be time to level your lawn.
+• Correct drainage Issues: If you find areas where water is collecting, it may be time to level your lawn.
 It will save damage in the long run and won’t attract moles to the soft ground and bugs.

 What is a Mole?